Protein electrophoresis

 In healthy animals, there is abundant albumin, small amounts of α and β globulins and a mixture of immunoglobulins, which produces a small broad curve in the γ-region In general, we recognize the following disease processes in an electrophoretogram (see above tracing):

-• Monoclonal gammopathy: This indicates that a single clone of immunoglobulins is being produced by a B cell or plasma cell and results in a narrow band (similar to the width of albumin) in the β or γ region of the electrophoretogram.
-This is usually due to a neoplasm of B or plasma cells (e.g. B cell chronic lymphocytic leukemia, extramedullary plasmacytoma, multiple myeloma).
-In rare cases, an infectious agent can incite a restricted expansion (even clonal expansion) of a specific clone of lymphocytes, resulting in a “monoclonal-like” response.
-In most cases, this is not a “true” monoclonal and is actually a restricted oligoclonal (reflecting the expansion of very low numbers of lymphocytes), but in some cases the electrophoretogram pattern mimics a true monoclonal gammopathy, but the involved immunoglobulin is always IgG.
-We have seen this type of response with Streptococcus zooepidemicus infection in cats and Ehrlichia canis infection in dogs.
+• Restricted oligoclonal gammopathy: In rare cases, an infectious organism can incite a restricted expansion (even clonal expansion) of a specific clone of lymphocytes, resulting in a “monoclonal-like” response.
+In most cases, this is not a “true” monoclonal and is actually a restricted oligoclonal (reflecting the expansion of very low numbers of lymphocytes), but in some cases the electrophoretogram pattern mimics a true monoclonal gammopathy, but the involved immunoglobulin is typically IgG.
+We have seen this type of response with Streptococcus zooepidemicus infection in cats and Ehrlichia canis in dogs.
+It has also been reported with Leishmania (Font et al 1994) and Angiostrongylus vasorum infection (Kéfer et al 2025).

 Hemoglobin overlay

 Hemolysis results in the formation of hemoglobin-haptoglobin complexes.
-In dogs, cats and horses, this typically migrates in the β-2 region (see image to the right), however, this is not true for all species.
+In dogs, cats and horses, this complex typically migrates in the β-2 region (see image to the right), however, this is not true for all species.
 In iguanas, hemoglobin migrates in the β-2 region, whereas in pond sliders, hemoglobin migrates in the α-1 and β-globulin fractions (Giménez et al 2010).

 Acute phase response